-The production of a net baryon asymmetry requires baryon number violating interactions, C and CP violation and a departure from thermal equilibrium [52].
+The production of a net baryon asymmetry requires baryon number violating interactions, C and CP violation and a departure from thermal equilibrium [53].
 The first two of these ingredients are expected to be contained in grand unified theories as well as in the non-perturbative sector of the Standard Model, the third can be realized in an expanding universe where as we have seen interactions come in and out of equilibrium.

 There are several interesting and viable mechanisms for the production of the baryon asymmetry.
-While, we can not review any of them here in any detail, we mention some of the important scenarios.
+While we can not review any of them here in any detail, we mention some of the important scenarios.
 In all cases, all three ingredients listed above are incorporated.
-One of the first mechanisms was based on the out of equilibrium decay of a massive particle such as a superheavy GUT gauge of Higgs boson [53,54].
-A novel mechanism involving the decay of flat directions in supersymmetric models is known as the Affleck-Dine scenario [55].
-There is also the possibility of generating the baryon asymmetry at the electro-weak scale using the non-perturbative interactions of sphalerons [56].
-Because these interactions conserve the sum of baryon and lepton number, B + L, it is possible to first generate a lepton asymmetry (e.g., by the out-of-equilibrium decay of a superheavy right-handed neutrino), which is converted to a baryon asymmetry at the electro-weak scale [57].
+One of the first mechanisms was based on the out of equilibrium decay of a massive particle such as a superheavy GUT gauge of Higgs boson [54,55].
+A novel mechanism involving the decay of flat directions in supersymmetric models is known as the Affleck-Dine scenario [56].
+There is also the possibility of generating the baryon asymmetry at the electro-weak scale using the non-perturbative interactions of sphalerons [57].
+Because these interactions conserve the sum of baryon and lepton number, B + L, it is possible to first generate a lepton asymmetry (e.g., by the out-of-equilibrium decay of a superheavy right-handed neutrino), which is converted to a baryon asymmetry at the electro-weak scale [58].
 This mechanism is known as lepto-baryogenesis.

-19.3.7.
+21.3.7.
 Nucleosynthesis :

 An essential element of the standard cosmological model is Big-Bang nucleosynthesis (BBN), the theory which predicts the abundances of the light element isotopes D, 3He, 4He, and 7Li.
 Nucleosynthesis takes place at a temperature scale of order 1 MeV.
 The nuclear processes lead primarily to 4He, with a primordial mass fraction of about 25%.
 Lesser amounts of the other light elements are produced: about 10^{-5} of D and 3He and about 10^{-10} of 7Li by number relative to H. The abundances of the light elements depend almost solely on one key parameter, the baryon-to-photon ratio, η .
 The nucleosynthesis predictions can be compared with observational determinations of the abundances of the light elements.
-Consistency between theory and observations leads to a conservative range of η is related to the fraction of Ω contained in baryons, $\Omega{\rm b}$ or $10^{10}\eta = 274\Omega{\rm b}h^2$.
-The WMAP result [24] for $\Omega{\rm b}h^2$ of 0.0225 ± 0.0006 translates into a value of $\eta = 6.16 \pm 0.15$.
-This result can be used to 'predict' the light element abundance which can in turn be compared with observation [58].
+Consistency between theory and observations driven primarily by recent D/H measurements [59] leads to a range of η is related to the fraction of Ω contained in baryons, $\Omega{\rm b}$ or $10^{10}\eta = 274\Omega{\rm b}h^2$.
+The Planck result [31] for $\Omega{\rm b}h^2$ of 0.0223 ± 0.0002 translates into a value of $\eta = 6.09 \pm 0.06$.
+This result can be used to 'predict' the light element abundance which can in turn be compared with observation [60].
 The resulting D/H abundance is in excellent agreement with that found in quasar absorption systems.
-It is in reasonable agreement with the helium abundance observed in extra-galactic HII regions (once systematic uncertainties are accounted for), but is in poor agreement with the Li abundance observed in the atmospheres of halo dwarf stars [59].
+It is in reasonable agreement with the helium abundance observed in extra-galactic HII regions (once systematic uncertainties are accounted for), but is in poor agreement with the Li abundance observed in the atmospheres of halo dwarf stars [61].
 (See the review on BBN-Sec.
-20 of this Review for a detailed discussion of BBN or references [60,61].)
+23 of this Review for a detailed discussion of BBN or references [62,63,64].)

-$$5.1 \times 10^{-10} < \eta < 6.5 \times 10^{-10}$$ (19.54)
+$$5.8 \times 10^{-10} < \eta < 6.6 \times 10^{-10}$$ (21.55)

-$$\Omega{\rm b} = 3.66 \times 10^7 \eta \, h^{-2} \,, \tag{19.55}$$
+$$\Omega{\rm b} = 3.66 \times 10^7 \eta \, h^{-2} \,, \tag{21.56}$$

-19.3.8.
+21.3.8.
 The transition to a matter-dominated Universe :